SergiusTheBest/kmtest/README.md

 ## Requirements
 - Windows XP and higher
-- Visual Studio 2010 and higher (probably older Visual Studio will work too)
+- Visual Studio 2010 and higher

 # Usage